See Where Your Users Actually Come From

 Device and Browser Analytics

-Daily distribution of desktop, mobile, and tablet sessions over time.
-Browser split across Chrome, Edge, Safari.
+See the daily distribution of desktop, mobile, and tablet sessions over time.

 Geographic Distribution